CBMR-Single-Cell-Omics-Platform/GEO-submission-guide/GEO_submission/scRNAseq_GEOsubmissionGuide.md

   1. Compress files individually using gzip (`gzip <myfile>`).
 Do *not* combine files in tarballs.
   2. Make a new directory with subdirectories for raw and processed files and copy files to it (tip: use a solid state drive to accellerate transfers)
   3. Generate a text file with filenames followed by the md5sum hash of each file.
 Combine the md5sums into one or two files.
 E.g. `for filename in $GEO_DIR/perslab/fastqfiles/*.fastq.gz; do md5sum $filename; done > md5sums.txt`
-  4. Download and complete the [metadata spreadsheet](https://www.ncbi.nlm.nih.gov/geo/info/examples/seq_template_v2.1.xls) template
+  4. Download and complete the GEO [metadata spreadsheet](https://www.ncbi.nlm.nih.gov/geo/info/examples/seq_template_v2.1.xls) template
   * Series
     * List the authors who have specifically worked on the data being submitted, as well as the last author(s).
 No need to list every author.
     * Copy and paste the relevant method sections from the manuscript